Healthy Homes Assessment Newlands

 What We Do

-As building inspectors, we handle all components of expert home inspections.
-We’re here to ensure that you make the best decision when buying your next home.
+As building inspectors, we deal with all the issues associated with expert home inspections.
+We are here to ensure that you make the correct decision when purchasing your next property.

-We consider your investment to be a serious one and conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing your own house.
+We value your money We conduct detailed checks to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the fun aspects of buying or owning your own home.

-We offer a wide range of solutions to make sure you are fully informed about the condition of any property that you might be considering buying or selling as well as additional solutions.
+We specialise in a variety of services to ensure that you are fully aware of the state of any property that you might be considering buying or selling as well as additional services.

-With our systemised approach to your inspection of your home and the latest in technology for software that incorporates digital images into the Report, you can actually see any issues that could be discovered.
-Thanks to our detailed reporting it is not surprising that we have so many clients who recommend our services to their family and friends.
+With our systematic method of conducting your house inspection and the latest software technology with digital photos embedded into the report, you can actually see any issues discovered.
+Because of our detailed report, it’s no wonder we have so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports